truefoundry/truefoundry-docs/deployment/quickstart/fastapi-quickstart.md

 # Create a Service using Servicefoundry Templates

 In this quickstart, we will deploy a FastAPI service to Servicefoundry by using init command to bootstrap the project.
+Before moving ahead, make sure you have installed the library and created a workspace.
+If not, see how [here](./install-and-workspace.md).

 ## Create a new project
 Start a new project using one of the many templates that Servicefoundry provides.
 On your terminal, enter the following: